Imagine what it would be like to grow a profitable business while being able to manage your own schedule and work from anywhere.

 If your clients are happy with your work they might recommend you to other business owners they know,

 Make sure to continuously receive feedback.
 Ask your clients if there is anything you can improve.
 Also, ask if your best clients if they can write a testimonial for you, and if you can use them as referrals.
 This will make it so much easier for you to get new clients.

 It can be very satisfying to help others to grow their businesses and provide as much value as possible.

 But, don’t forget that you are also building your own business.
-You need to learn to set your own boundaries to be able to run your business in the best possible way a way that suits you.
+You need to learn to set your own boundaries to be able to run your business in the best possible way that suits you.

 If you don’t take care of yourself and your business, then the pleasure and ability to grow will suffer.

-Where to find a virtual assistant job FOR BEGINNERS?
+Where to find a virtual assistant job for beginners?

 Now you might wonder, where can I find a potential client and where can I get a virtual assistant job for beginners?

 Fancyhands focuses primarily on smaller tasks that take around 15-20 minutes to finish.
 While more experienced virtual assistants may not benefit from this site, it’s a great place for beginners to gain experience.